juliusshufan/lp-opt-tool/docs/introduction.md

 # Objectives

-iLiT supports below 3 build-in objectives:
+Intel® Low Precision Optimization Tool supports below 3 build-in objectives:

 ### 1. Performance

 This objective is used to measure performance of quantized model with accuracy driven.
-It is default objective iLiT supported.
+It is default objective Intel® Low Precision Optimization Tool supported.

 ### 2. Memory Footprint